Cecilia (1982 film): Critical reception

-Solás's 1982 megaproduction, the most expensive project undertaken by ICAIC to date, was released simultaneously as a six-hour miniseries for Spanish television, a four-hour motion picture for Cuban audiences, and a two-hour film for international release.
+Solás's enormous 1982 production, the most expensive project undertaken by the ICAIC to date, was released simultaneously as a six-hour miniseries for Spanish television, a four-hour motion picture for Cuban audiences, and a two-hour film for international release.
 According to Michael Chanan, "no Cuban film ever prodded a raw nerve more insistently that this one, revealing in the process the dangers of interfering with certain types of cultural icons."
 Critics were unanimous in their outrage and disgust at Solás's versión libre of a canonical work and, yet, Solás consistently spoke of Cecilia as a successful film in personal terms until his death in 2008.